-A hybrid model is established when a network link is configured between the private cloud to the services within the public cloud, essentially extending the logical internal network.
+This type of cloud computing is established when a network link is configured between the private cloud to the services within the public cloud, essentially extending the logical internal network.
 This takes the benefits given from both the public and private models and allows you to architect your services in the most appropriate model.
 Hybrid clouds are normally short-term configurations, perhaps for test and def purposes, and can often be a transitional state for enterprises before moving their service to the public cloud entirely.

 There are a number of important characteristics that allows cloud computing to be such a powerful service.

-On-demand resourcing.
 When you want to provision a source within the cloud, it’s almost immediately available to you.
 You can allocate it when and where you need it, so there’s no more waiting around for hardware to be ordered and stored, cabled and configured before using it.

-Scalable.
 Cloud computing allows you to rapidly scale your environment’s resources up and down, and in and out, depending on the requirements and demands of your applications and services.
 When scaling up and down, you’re altering the power of an instance, perhaps using one with a greater CPU power.
 When scaling in and out, you’re simply adding or removing the number of instances you’re using.
 This offers a significant advantage compared to on-premise solutions from a cost perspective alone.